 So which kids do we think of starting on medication as well as CBT?

 First, it’s the older kids—those whose SM has lasted longer.
 Typically they’re 7 or 8 (or older) instead of 4 or 5, and they’ve been anxious for years now.

 Third, kids who’ve already had a poor response to behavioral therapy.
-If a child or a teenager is not meeting CBT benchmarks, sometimes it’s because her anxiety is so great that she can’t even engage with the therapist or the team that’s trying to help her.
+If a child or a teenager is not meeting CBT benchmarks, sometimes it’s because their anxiety is so great that they can’t even engage with the therapist or the team that’s trying to help them.
 For those kids you may want to add medication to lower their anxiety, so they can make better use of the CBT, and be able to carry it through to the end.

 And last, if there’s a family history of SM, or another anxiety disorder.
 That would mean that there is a genetic loading for things like anxiety disorders and depression, and a child may need the medication to counter it.

 What is the preferred medication for SM?
 Though you may know them as antidepressants, selective serotonin reuptake inhibitors, or SSRIs, are considered the first-line treatment for anxiety disorders.
 Over 20 years of research with these medications has shown them to be the best for anxiety.
 In fact they work better on anxiety than they do on depression in children, where they’re only modestly successful.
 But in terms of selective mutism, these medicines are extremely effective with very, very low side effects.